calyxir/calyx/docs/tutorial/overview.md

 dot := reduce 4 (a, b <- prodvec) 0 { a + b }
 ```

+A `map` expressions produces a new vector, each element an evaluated expression that can use elements of other vectors.
+In the above example, the `map` expression multiplies the values of `avec` and `bvec`.
+These expressions also have _parallelism factors_: in the above code snippet, the `map` expression has a parallelism factor of 16, which means we stamp out 16 multipliers to speed up the computation.

+`reduce` expressions walk over memories and accumulate a result into a register.
+In the above code snippet, we add together all of the elements of `prodvec` and place them in a register named `dot`.

 This guide will walk you through the steps to build a program that compiles MrXL programs to FuTIL code.
 To simplify things, we'll make a few assumptions:
 - Every array in a MrXL program has the same length.
 - Every integer in our generated hardware will be 32 bits.